shivannis/xandr-docs-public/xandr-docs/articles/monetize/mediation-selling-your-inventory-through-mediation.md

 To start selling your inventory through mediation, you must:

-1. Have the **Mediation** tab enabled for your Xandr Monetize Ad Server account.
-You'll need to contact your Xandr representative.
+1. Have the **Mediation** tab enabled for your Microsoft Advertising Monetize Ad Server account.
+You'll need to contact your Microsoft Advertising representative.
 1. From the list of supported networks in the **Mediation** tab, add the networks for which you have accounts.
 For instructions, see [Mediation Networks](mediation-networks.md).
 1. Once you've created your networks, switch to the bids page and begin